alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 Trading Pool is parameterised with a single parameter $$t$$. $$t$$ can be between 0 and 1, with $$t=1$$ being equivalent of constant product formula (i.e. Uniswap V2) and $$t=0$$ being equivalent of constant sum formula (i.e. mStable). $$0<t <1$$ then gives a Curve-like formula.

-Regarding its implementation, the Trading Pool protocol consists of a set of smart contracts that facilitate trading operations within the ALEX DeFi ecosystem.
+Regarding its implementation, the Trading Pool protocol consists of a set of smart contracts built on the Stacks blockchain that facilitate trading operations within the ALEX DeFi ecosystem.
 Below, there are listed the main features of the pool.

+{% hint style="info" %}
 For more of the theory and fundaments behind the Alex AMM protocol refer to the [ALEX AMM Whitepaper](../../whitepaper/automated-market-making-of-alex/).
+If you are looking for technical details and implementation design please refer to the [Developers Protocol Contracts section](../../developers/protocol-contracts/README.md#alex-dao-amm-trading-pool).
+{% endhint %}

+{% hint style="danger" %}
+**Caution on fixed notation**: Please note we use 8-digit fixed notation to represent decimals.
+If you interact directly with any of our contracts, you must provide all numbers in the correct format.
+For example, 1 should be passed as 10,000,000 (= 1e8), i.e. 1.00000000.
+{% endhint %}

+## Pool management

-## Pool creation
+### Pool creation

-A pair can be registered (i.e. a pool can be created) by calling `create-pool` with the parameters including the traits of the two tokens (`token-x` and `token-y`), the factor $$t$$, the governance address (`pool-owner`) and the initial liquidity.
+A pair can be registered (i.e. a pool can be created) by calling `create-pool` function indicating the traits of the two tokens (`token-x` and `token-y`), the factor $$t$$, the governance address (`pool-owner`) and the initial liquidity.

 Trading Pool is permission-less in that anyone can register a pair with initial liquidity, so long as the two tokens are pre-approved (this is to prevent introducing malicious tokens to the platform).